LewisLabUCSD/PinAPL-Py/README.md

 	e.g. TreatmentA_R1.fastq.gz / TreatmentA_R2.fastq.gz / TreatmentB_R1.fastq.gz /...etc. for your treatment samples

 	Control_R1.fastq.gz / Control_R2.fastq.gz / ... etc. for your control samples
 3. Copy the *library file (.tsv)* to the /Library folder.
-Columns should be sgRNA, Sequence, Gene.
-If you work with GECKO_v2 library, you can download this file from https://github.com/Yavin4/PinAPL-Py
+Columns should be Gene, sgRNA_ID, Sequence.
+If you work with GECKO_v2 library, you can download this file from https://github.com/LewisLabUCSD/PinAPL-Py

-4. Download *configuration.yaml* from https://github.com/Yavin4/PinAPL-Py and copy it to the working directory.
+4. Download *configuration.yaml* from https://github.com/LewisLabUCSD/PinAPL-Py and copy it to the working directory.

 5. Edit configuration.yaml